Sphee2/SEF_FR/README.md

 ADDED:
 - Dynamic shell textures on Breaching SG an Benelli M4 depending on shell type.
+- Fleeing suspects are considered threat if running with a gun within 15 mts from a player
+- Maglite Torch , using the light makes evidence glowing to allow player a faster search of them.

 FIXED:
 - Fixed many fps loss when low ready in MP